 In the foreground are the words, REGINA SABA (Queen of Sheba).
 While no surviving written records of an historical figure of this name exist, she is well documented in the various religious texts of the Jewish, Christian, Islamic and Ethiopian faiths.
 In I Kings 10: v 1-13, the Old Testament records “And when the Queen of Sheba heard of the fame of Solomon concerning the name of the Lord, she came to prove him with hard questions.
 And she came to Jerusalem with a very great train, with camels that bore spices and very much gold and precious stones: and when she was come to Solomon, she communed with him of all that was in her heart.
 And King Solomon gave unto the Queen of Sheba all her desire, whatsoever she asked, beside that which Solomon gave her of his royal bounty.
 So she turned and went to her own country, she and her servants.”
 While this last sentence might be considered by some to be a reference to Henry’s second wife, it is more likely that the Queen of Sheba represents the Church.

-Rather than speculate on words that are not present, but have been used in an attempt to prove someone’s pet theory, we are obliged to analyse the words that are.
+Rather than speculate on words that are not present, but have been used in an attempt to prove someone’s pet theory, we are obliged to analyse the words that are written.
 BEATI VIRI TVI … ET BEATI SERVI HI TVI / QVI ASSISTVNT CORAM TE … OMNITPE ET AVDIVNT / SAPIENTIAM … TVAM come from come from II Chronicles 9: 7 and appear in the blue spaces either side of the enthroned King.
 They translate as “Happy are thy men, and happy are these thy servants, who stand continually before thee, and hear thy wisdom.”
-The words on the curtain behind Solomon SIT DOMINVS DEVS TVVS BENEDICTVS, / CVI COMPLACIT IN TE, VT PONERET TE / SVPER THRONVM SVVM, VT ESSES REX / CONSTITVTVS DOMINO DEO TVO are adapted from II Chronicles 9:8 and translate as “Blessed be the Lord thy God, who delighted in thee, to set thee upon his throne to be King elected by the Lord thy God”; and finally, those on the steps – VICISTI FAMAM / VIRTVTIBVS TVIS are “By your virtues you have exceeded your reputation” II Chronicles 9: 6.
+The words on the curtain behind Solomon SIT DOMINVS DEVS TVVS BENEDICTVS, / CVI COMPLACIT IN TE, VT PONERET TE / SVPER THRONVM SVVM, VT ESSES REX / CONSTITVTVS DOMINO DEO TVO are adapted from II Chronicles 9:8 and translate as “Blessed be the Lord thy God, who delighted in thee, to set thee upon his throne to be King elected by the Lord thy God”; and finally, those on the steps – VICISTI FAMAM / VIRTVTIBVS TVIS are “By your virtues you have exceeded your reputation”, which comes from II Chronicles 9: 6.

 Clearly this small narrative is a masterful piece of visual and verbal propaganda created just at the time when the Anglican Church comes into being.
 The words “Happy are thy men and happy are these thy servants . . .“ suggest a male patron, and furthermore someone with a deep intelligence as to how the words would be interpreted by the recipient and those privileged enough to be shown this image.
 A contemporary Tudor audience would know their biblical texts far better than today’s, and may well have wondered whether it was Anne Boleyn or Cromwell who had commissioned this miniature.
 The idea of covert layered messages underlying an apparently obvious one was not new.
 As an added layer of piquancy, that audience might well have seen parallels in those words from I Kings 10: v1-13 “And King Solomon gave unto the Queen of Sheba all her desire, whatsoever she asked, beside that which Solomon gave her of his royal bounty” with Henry’s obsession with Anne that had brought about the break with Rome and the establishment of the king as head of the Anglican Church.
 Without definitive evidence of patronage, no doubt the identity of just who commissioned this work will continue to be debated.